-- 6. The wall portion above closets with flush sliding door headers should be completely covered with ceiling poly.
-Because these areas are exposed to the exterior wall, they require a vapor barrier. - a.
-Extend poly down from the ceiling to cover the header, then staple the poly to the top plate, header and jack stud.
-Trim any extra poly along the bottom of the header with a utility knife. - b.
+- b.
 Slit the poly that extends beyond the closet along the front corner of the 25" closet wall, extend it back toward the interior wall and staple it to the trusses.
 Fold the poly at the corner where the header meets the exterior wall and tape with air sealing tape. - NOTE: There is no blocking around the exterior wall end of headers supporting flush sliding doors, so these corners cannot be stapled unless there is an exterior stud very close to the header.
-Make sure the unstapled poly corners are loose enough to allow installation of sheetrock without stretching the poly. - c.
+Make sure the unstapled poly corners are loose enough to allow installation of sheetrock without stretching the poly.

+- c.
 Use a separate piece of ceiling poly on the inside of bedroom closets.
-Make sure the piece is large enough to extend at least 6" down the back and sides of the closet, and to completely cover the inside front down to the bottom of the header.
-Fold and tape the poly along the header corner at the exterior wall.
-Fold and staple all other inside corners tight to the framing. - 7.
+Make sure the piece is large enough to extend at least 6" down the back and sides of the closet, and if the inside of the closet header is not wrapped per Section 12.5.2.a to completely cover the inside front down to the bottom of the header.
+Fold and staple all inside corners tight to the framing. - 7.
 If the poly length is insufficient to cover the entire ceiling area of a room, cut an additional piece and overlap the seam a minimum of two trusses.
-Make sure to include this overlap and the 6"-8" extension down the wall in the measurement prior to cutting.
-Center the overlap end of the new poly piece on the bottom chord of the truss, complete the stapling, then tape the seam along the truss chord with air sealing tape to ensure a good seal. - NOTE: All ceiling poly seams must be parallel to the trusses, with the exception of outside corners, support posts, entry areas into bedrooms, etc. - 8.
-Tape all ceiling seams with air sealing tape. - NOTE: When taping the poly at the point where two intersecting walls and the ceiling meet, make sure the poly and tape are tucked tightly into the corner so the poly does not interfere with the installation of sheet rock. - 9.
-After covering the bathroom ceiling, cut the poly over the bath fan by slicing through the poly along the outer edge of the fan flange with a utility knife.
-Attach the poly to the fan flange using air sealing tape.

-10. Cut an X opening for the scuttle hole, wrap poly around rough opening and staple.
+Make sure to include this overlap and the 6" extension down the wall in the measurement prior to cutting.
+Center the overlap end of the new poly piece on the bottom chord of the truss, complete the stapling, then tape the seam along the truss chord with air sealing tape to ensure a good seal. - NOTE: All ceiling poly seams should be parallel to the trusses, with the exception of outside corners, support posts, entry areas into bedrooms, etc. - 8.
+Tape all ceiling seams with air sealing tape. - NOTE: When taping the ceiling poly where two intersecting walls and the ceiling meet to form a corner, make sure the poly is tucked tightly into the corner so the poly does not interfere with the installation of ceiling sheet rock. - 9.
+After covering the bathroom ceiling, cut the poly over the bath fan by slicing through the poly along the inside edge of the fan housing with a utility knife.
+Seal the air gap by attaching the poly to the fan housing perimeter using air sealing tape. - 10.
+If the house has a scuttle, cut an X opening for the scuttle hole, wrap poly around rough opening and staple to the scuttle framing.
 Trim any excess.